ARMmbed/mbed-os-5-docs/docs/pelion_ready/introduction_chip2cloud.md

 ## Using Mbed OS devices and the Pelion IoT Platform

 You can connect Mbed OS devices to the Pelion Iot Platform and use [the full suite of IoT services](https://cloud.mbed.com/): Device Management, Connectivity Management and Data Management.
+This provides a full chip-to-cloud product for Mbed OS devices.

 The documentation covers: